This healthy Strawberry Banana Smoothie recipe is easy to make and great for a weekday breakfast! It’s healthy and a good source of protein.

 - To make this strawberry banana smoothie dairy free, simply swap the milk and yogurt for non-dairy milk and yogurt, or use a lactose-free variety if lactose is something your body struggles to digest.

 - Don’t have frozen strawberries?
-Swap the strawberries for whatever berries you have in your freezer for a new spin.
+Swap the strawberries for whatever berries you have in your freezer for a new spin, like this delicious Blueberry Smoothie!

 - Going green?
 Add in a handful of spinach or kale for an extra serving of veggies in your diet.